groundlight/groundlight-pi-gen/GL-README.md

 ## Building Images

 You should really build this on an ARM system (e.g. an m7g instance in ec2).
-You _can_ build this on an x86 instance, but it will take ~3x longer, and it's not fast to start with.
+You _can_ build this on an x86 instance, but it will take significantly longer, and it's not fast to start with.

 ### Building directly